AnyChart/docs.anychart.com/Maps/Drill_Down_Maps/AJAX_Tutorial.md

 To load the map of the higher level, or simply to drill up, press "Esc" button.
 Find more about special methods of drill down in the [Methods](Methods) article.

 {sample}Maps\_Drill\_Down\_AJAX\_01{sample}

 ### Dynamic URL

-It's rather inconvenient to write a new AJAX-request for each state.
-Let's change the AJAX-request a bit to let it use different URLs in dependency of the state we have selected.
+It's rather inconvenient to write a new AJAX request for each state.
+Let's change the AJAX-request a bit to let it use different URLs depending of the state we have selected.

-Let's create an external function, which contains the AJAX-request, and pass three parameters to it: the id of the clicked region, the url corresponding to the clicked regions and the root map.
+Let's create a function that peforms AJAX requests, it will have three parameters: the id of the clicked region, the url corresponding to the clicked regions and the root map.
 This function will be called on the "pointclick" event.

 We need to add a field with url to both states in the dataset of the USA map: